 Under the Communications Regulation Act (2002) ComReg is obliged to publish a Radio Frequency Plan (“Plan”).
 The Radio Frequency Plan is comprised of a set of tables indicating the services to which each frequency band is allocated (“frequency allocations”) in the radio spectrum and is an essential tool for users of radio frequencies.

-ComReg document 13/118R contains the Radio Frequency Plan at Monday, 14th July 2014.
+ComReg Document 20/58R4 contains the revised Radio Frequency Plan as of Wednesday, 21st December 2022.
 References to relevant radio spectrum information which have occurred since this date are provided below.

 For each frequency band the types of radio services that are permitted for operation and those radio services that are currently in use in that band are detailed.